Information is changing daily regarding COVID-19. This page will serve as a resource for commonly asked questions.

 If you are COVID-19 positive or concerned you maybe symptomatic or are around others who maybe COVID-19 positive (i.e. family members or a health care worker) then be sure when pumping that you wash your hands before touching any pump or bottle parts and follow CDC recommendations for proper pump cleaning after each use.
 Click here for more information.

-The Human Milk Banking Association of North America has created an infographic for the handling of milk in the inpatient setting for a COVID-19 positive mother.
-It is available at the HMBANA website.
+The Carolina Global Breastfeeding Institute has created an infographic for the handling of milk when a mother is COVID-19 positive.
+It is available at their website.

 - About Us